-Family medicine interest groups have a lead role in promoting National Primary Care Week (NPCW), an annual event hosted by the American Medical Student Association (AMSA) that celebrates and highlights the importance of primary care.
-Each day of NPCW allows your FMIG or primary care group to raise awareness about a unique aspect of family medicine at your school.
+Family medicine interest groups have a lead role in promoting National Primary Care Week (NPCW), an annual event hosted by the American Medical Student Association (AMSA) that celebrates and highlights the importance of primary care during the first week of October.
+Each day allows you to raise awareness about family medicine at your school.

 Family medicine is an essential part of the primary care workforce.
 In fact, more family physicians practice primary care in the U.S. than any other specialty.
 Not only that, family physicians best match the geographic makeup up communities in the U.S., meaning many underserved communities rely on their family doctors as a lifeline.